Vision of Sardar Patel for India

 - Concern about border security: Patel conceptualized some of the greatest policies to keep our country secured from border countries’ attack.
 He wrote a letter to Nehru, pointing out few facts like as:

 o Cautioning him about the threat to India and impending war from China.

 o Examining and reshuffling the military position in various borders.

 o Improvement of transport and communication in these border areas.

-However, this was not taken seriously by Nehruji and we had to pay a heavy price in 1962 Indo-China war.
-Not only that, certain precautionary measures taken at that point of time, as pointed out Sardar Patel could have definitely saved our country from the constant fear of terrorism today.
+However, this was not taken seriously by Nehruji and we had to pay a heavy price in the 1962 Indo-China war.
+Not only that, certain precautionary measures were taken at that point of time, as pointed out Sardar Patel could have definitely saved our country from the constant fear of terrorism today.

 - Privatization: In addition, Sardar Patel was favorable for private enterprises, as opposed to public sector favored by Nehru.
 He was in very close terms with many top Indian businessmen at that time.
 His views on Indian business were just appropriate for modern India today.